prahladyeri/prahladyeri.github.io/_posts/2018-07-09-how-to-create-a-server-less-google-drive-client-using-only-htmljavascript.md

 ---
 layout: post
-title: "How to create a Server-less Google Drive client using only HTML and JavaScript"
+title: How to create a Server-less Google Drive client using only HTML and JavaScript
 tags: html javascript how-to
 ---